1. What is Finasteride?

 Although some people may see result in less than 2 months, it is best recommended to use it for 6-9 months before the results start showing up visibly.

-Finasteride dissolved in minoxidil soltuion to make topical finasteride has the advantage of low cost and enhanced effectiveness compared to finasteride pills.
+Finasteride dissolved in minoxidil soltution to make topical finasteride has the advantage of low cost and enhanced effectiveness compared to finasteride pills.
 Users are more likely to comply with the daily use.
-Also it can presumably lower the possible side effects of finsteride by reducing the systemic effect.
-See some topical finasteride products here.
+Also it can presumably lower the possible side effects of finasteride by reducing the systemic effect.
+Read the topical finasteride review here.

 15% Minoxidil Review